 The uptempo beat of swing music led many of them to dance in a way that made them look completely out of control.
 Rather than some type of weird biting insect, it was apparently the hundreds of jerky, jittery young people on the dance floor who inspired the name “jitterbug" for the dance they were doing.

-The jitterbug actually got its start in the late 1920s in the African American jazz dance clubs around Harlem, New York.
-Over time, the jitterbug became known by several other names, including the Lindy Hop, Jive, the Big Apple, the Push, the Whip, West Coast Swing and East Coast Swing.
+The jitterbug actually got its start in the late 1920s in the African American jazz dance clubs around the Harlem section of New York City.
+Over time, the jitterbug became known by several other names, including the Lindy Hop, Jive, the Big Apple, the Push, the Whip, West Coast Swing, and East Coast Swing.

 When World War II began in the early 1940s, American soldiers taught the jitterbug dance to young people throughout Europe.
 Even though some people thought it wouldn't catch on overseas, young people in Europe were soon just as crazy about the dance as the Americans were.